Finavon Castle Water Salmon and Sea Trout Fishing on the River South Esk in Scotland

 Boat Pool

-The pool cannot be waded and in fishing terms is really a high-water pool, on a day when the river foams down big and coloured from the run created by Willows above, the pool can be extremely productive if fished correctly.
-The transition from the easily waded Willows to the un-wadeable Upper Boat pool is defined by when you are at the second triangle of boulders which jut out of the South bank below Willows.
+Boat Pool cannot be waded and in fishing terms is really a high-water pool, on a day when the river foams down big and coloured from the run created by Willows above, the pool can be extremely productive if fished correctly.
+The transition from the easily waded Willows to the un-wadeable Upper Boat pool is defined by when you are at the second triangle of boulders which jut out of the south bank below Willows.
 The biggest ever salmon caught at Finavon, a 36lber, was caught at about this point just before the Second World War.